andrenq/trading/README.md

 -   `PUT /trader/deposit/accountId/{accountId}/amount/{amount}`  : Adds funds to an account, based on the accountID.
 -   `PUT /trader/withdraw/accountId/{accountId}/amount/{amount}`  : Removes funds from an account, based on the accountID.

-### Improvements
+### Future Improvements

- - Auto update of stocks data
+ - Auto update of stocks data.
- - Ability to create short positions
+ - Ability to create short positions.
- -
+ - Use social security number to create unic users.
+ - Add the functionality to create more than one account for each trader

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzNTUwNDk3MCwxMTcwMjI1ODUzLDEwMT
-E2NTQ0OTUsMzEwNjg0NzY0LC0xMTMyMDE4NTksMTc3MDc0ODgz
-NiwtMTI2MzA1NzI2MSwtMjE0NTkwNDczNiwyOTE0NDk1ODQsMj
-A0MDI5NzYyMl19
+eyJoaXN0b3J5IjpbMzgwNzAyMTA0LDExNzAyMjU4NTMsMTAxMT
+Y1NDQ5NSwzMTA2ODQ3NjQsLTExMzIwMTg1OSwxNzcwNzQ4ODM2
+LC0xMjYzMDU3MjYxLC0yMTQ1OTA0NzM2LDI5MTQ0OTU4NCwyMD
+QwMjk3NjIyXX0=
 -->